Lemonnycodes/Advanced-Data-Analysis-and-Predictive-Modeling/README.md

   K-Means was computed after reducing the dimensions of the dataset.
 The clustered data points revealed meaningful groups, and the Elbow method helped determine the optimal number of clusters.

 **Conclusion:**
+- **Metrics :**
+- Accuracy for Iris data: 92%
+- Accuracy for Image Clustering 85.4%

 The project demonstrated the effectiveness of combining dimensionality reduction with K-Means clustering.
 The reduced dimensions facilitated more efficient clustering, and the use of TSNE provided superior results compared to other methods.
 Important graphs and visualizations illustrating the clustering results and optimal solutions are included below.

 **Graphs and Visualizations:**